 You must submit a completed academic appeal form, a letter addressed to the committee explaining the reasons for your poor academic performance (Your letter must be typed or it will be returned!), documentation for extenuating circumstances (See enclosed “Criteria and Required Documentation for Filing for a Waiver…”), and documented evidence that you have complied with the conditions or recommendations made by the committee (or your dean) on any prior appeal.
 You are responsible for obtaining this documentation and including it with your appeal packet.

 What are the deadlines for requesting an appeal?

-For your appeal to be considered for the Fall 2013 semester, the required appeal form, your letter, and documentation must be received as a package NO LATER THAN May 27, 2013 for the May 29 meeting OR July 9, 2013 for the July 15 meeting.
+For your appeal to be considered for the Spring 2014 semester, the required appeal form, your letter, and documentation must be received as a package NO LATER THAN January 13, 2014.
 These deadlines will allow time for us to obtain your official transcript from the Office of Records and Registration.
 Failure to meet the deadlines for submission may prohibit your appeal from being considered.

 Where should I send this appeal packet?